Counseling Executives and Organizations

 Stress is a natural reaction by the body that happens when a part of the brain perceives a threat.
 The challenge is that this survival mechanism is a primitive response in a modern world and we all need to learn how to thrive under typical pressures while avoiding negative stress, while using positive stress to grow and develop as leaders and managers.
 Life for executives can be particularly stressful because of the intense pressures that they feel to make the business succeed; their accountability to shareholders, boards of directors, and employees; and the potentially profound consequences of the decisions they make.
 We work with successful executives to resolve the underlying issues of their particular form of executive stress, by first identifying underlying root causes, and then by counseling executives on new ways to manage at work and at home, to increase their effectiveness,s and help them to achieve greater happiness and satisfaction.

 Bruce A. Kehr, M.D., has served as Founder and President of Potomac Psychiatry since 1981.
 He also has served on the Board of Directors of public and privately held companies, and founded a medical technology company, whose patented technology he invented.
-Washingtonian Magazine named Dr. Kehr as one of “Washington’s Top Doctors” in 2012 and 2014, after polling 7000 randomly selected physicians in the DC area, and asking them where they would send their family members for treatment.
+Washingtonian Magazine named Dr. Kehr as one of “Washington’s Top Doctors” from 2012 through 2019, after polling 7000 randomly selected physicians in the DC area, and asking them where they would send their family members for treatment.

 Through his collective expertise and experience in business and psychiatry, he specializes in and has a passion for helping top business executives and professionals lead more balanced, symptom-free lives.